FergusLemon/oystercard/README.md

 ### Build Status
 [![Build Status](https://travis-ci.org/FergusLemon/oystercard.svg?branch=master)](https://travis-ci.org/FergusLemon/oystercard)

-For this project Travis CI was used and the build staus is passing.
+For this project Travis CI was used and the build status is passing.

 ### Installation